 He pat his chest.
 “It’s me!
 Dan Jones!
 I haven’t seen you in years!”

 “Dainty!
-No wonder they sent me!”
-Faith the fox leapt and hovered on water vapor.
+No wonder the Mountain sent me!”
+Faith the fox leapt and hovered on water-vapor.
 “Gosh, I didn’t recognize you covered in soot.
 Dainty Jones… Let’s talk on our way to the Mountain.”

-Dan looked to the Mountain sitting on a plateau like a throne.
+Dan looked to the red mountain sitting on a plateau like a throne.
 His eyes traced the impossible heights.
 “Is Beatrice there?”

 Faith sighed.
 “If she is, I haven’t seen her.”
 She dropped from the air to stand at Dan’s feet.
 “You’re filthy, Dainty.
 Are you sure you’re okay?”